-Harder to tighten
+Tricky to tighten

-12% longer ends (on average).
+12% longer ends (approx.)

 Although the interwoven variation looks great, it is terribly difficult to tighten or loosen.
 It's best used on low shoes or sneakers, which can be removed without loosening and thus disturbing too many of the interwoven sections.